 I, Claudius being the archetypal example of this.
 I’m actually not going to go too into detail on the specifics of I, Claudius (Although rewatching a few episodes, I admit that I was vaguely scandalized that my Latin teacher in high school showed us the series senior year.
 Jesus that’s a lot of sex.) mainly because for our purposes here the specifics of the show are far less interesting than its basic approach.
 The heart of I, Claudius – and really of the classic BBC period drama in general – comes from the fact that it developed not out of the cinematic tradition that Space: 1999 (and the ITC genre in general) aspired to, but out of a theatrical tradition.

-.
+The BBC, at least in its earliest conception, was in part a sort of national theater.
+We haven’t talked about this tradition in a long time, but it has come up before.
 But on the most basic level, BBC drama drew on actors from the theatrical tradition.
 On one level, this is just a nice way of saying that BBC drama looks cheap.
 I mean, the BBC has some fantastic costume designers and can knock together a period set like nobody’s business, but the fact of the matter is that Space: 1999 is a glitzy action series with explosions and space adventures, and I, Claudius is a bunch of middle aged men talking to each other at great length.
 Another way of looking at it, however, is to look at it as a facet of a fundamental division between American and English styles of drama.
 And the easiest way of doing that is probably to look at actors.

 It would be too much of a generalization to say that British and American actors have completely different approaches.
 But there is a real difference in what you might call the default technique of each.
 American acting, since the mid-20th century, has been dominated by various forms of the Method.
 Although it’s much more common in 2011 to see people reject that label, Method acting is usually defined by a heavy focus on the actor’s psychological state and on getting it to match the state of the character.
 (Though this is often accomplished by finding experiences in the actor’s own past or aspects of the actor’s own personality to draw on.)